 These license-exempt programs are not monitored by state or county licensors.
 If you are considering a program that is not licensed, it is recommended that you ask the program about its exemption from licensure.

-For more information about the different kinds of child care programs, including Parent Aware Ratings eligibility, visit the Types of Child Care page.
+For more information about the different kinds of child care programs, including Parent Aware Ratings eligibility, visit the Types of Care & Education page.

 Find child care and early learning programs near you